Expect more monkeypox infections in NZ after Auckland case, expert warns

 The World Health Organisation estimates there are thousands of monkeypox infections in about a dozen African countries every year.
 Most are in Congo, which reports about 6000 cases annually, and Nigeria, with about 3000 cases a year.

-However, many infected people are likely missed due to poor health monitoring systems in various countries.
+However, many infected people are likely missed because of poor health monitoring systems in various countries.

 Isolated cases of monkeypox are spotted outside Africa, including in the US and Britain, but the cases have typically been associated with travel to Africa or contact with animals from areas where the disease is more common.